joeyy5588/joeyy5588.github.io/_pages/cv.md

 # Honors & Awards

-- 2017 PublishGEN High School Campus Life ,A comic book about my high school life Tainan, Taiwan
+- 2017 Publish GEN High School Campus Life
+  - A comic book about my high school life
+  - Tainan, Taiwan

-- 2016, 2019 Presidential Award ,Awarded to students with academic performance in the top 5% of their class Taipei, Taiwan
+- 2016, 2019 Presidential Award
+  - Awarded to students with academic performance in the top 5% of their class
+  - Taipei, Taiwan

-- 2018 First Prize, NTD 10,000 ,Institute for Information Industry Enterprise Award at Meichu hackathon 2018 Hsinchu, Taiwan
+- 2018 First Prize, NTD 10,000
+  - Institute for Information Industry Enterprise Award at Meichu hackathon 2018
+  - Hsinchu, Taiwan

 # Skills